sendgrid/docs/source/User_Guide/Settings/teammates.md

 To delete a teammate, navigate to the **Teammates Page** under **Settings**.
 Click the action menu next to the teammate you want to delete and click **Delete**.

 ![Deleting a Teammate]({{root_url}}/images/teammates_10.png)

 {% warning %}
-You cannot recover a deleted teammate!
-Please be certain before deleting one of your teammates.
+You cannot recover deleted teammates.
+Once a teammate has been deleted, that teammate and its settings can never be restored.
+Assets created by the teammate, such as any templates, campaigns, contacts, or API keys, will not be deleted.
 {% endwarning %}

 {% anchor h2 %}